taherromdhane/inpainting-images/README.md

 docker run -p 8000:8000 inpainter:1.0
 ```

+You should then be able access it at https://localhost:8000

 ## Deploying

 This project is ready to be deployed with docker, you just need to comment this line